btxcy/NOMApp/README.md

 1. Download the APK on your own Android phone [[click here]](https://drive.google.com/file/d/1avjNmbqO9Ja4_klfesDFt6P9S98Cse32/view?usp=sharing).
 2. Click the Application on your own phone.

 *There may be a case where your phone does not allow you to install this application.
-You would need to turn on the setting that indicates: "allow the unknown application feature".*
+You would need to turn on the setting that indicates: "allow to download the unknown application" feature.*